The-Scripters-Guild/ForgeWiki/forge/layout/level-design/metrics/README.md

 <figure><img src="../../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-In the context of level design, metrics refer to the proportions and distances within gameplay spaces relative to the players occupying them.
+In the context of level design, metrics refer to the proportions and distances within gameplay spaces.
 Maintaining a baseline knowledge of these standard values is important so that environment scaling and character movement feel correct during play.

 ## Level Geometry Metrics